- Describe how stress impacts the functioning of the immune system

 |Musculoskeletal||low back pain, tension headaches|

 |Skin||acne, eczema, psoriasis|

-In addition to stress itself, emotional upset and certain stressful personality traits have been proposed as potential contributors to ill health.
-Franz Alexander (1950), an early-20th-century psychoanalyst and physician, once postulated that various diseases are caused by specific unconscious conflicts.
-For example, he linked hypertension to repressed anger, asthma to separation anxiety, and ulcers to an unconscious desire to “remain in the dependent infantile situation—to be loved and cared for” (Alexander, 1950, p.
-102).
-Although hypertension does appear to be linked to anger (as you will learn below), Alexander’s assertions have not been supported by research.
-Years later, Friedman and Booth-Kewley (1987), after statistically reviewing 101 studies examining the link between personality and illness, proposed the existence of disease-prone personality characteristics, including depression, anger/hostility, and anxiety.
+Friedman and Booth-Kewley (1987) statistically reviewed 101 studies to examine the link between personality and illness.
+They proposed the existence of disease-prone personality characteristics, including depression, anger/hostility, and anxiety.
 Indeed, a study of over 61,000 Norwegians identified depression as a risk factor for all major disease-related causes of death (Mykletun et al., 2007).
 In addition, neuroticism—a personality trait that reflects how anxious, moody, and sad one is—has been identified as a risk factor for chronic health problems and mortality (Ploubidis & Grundy, 2009).

 Before we discuss two kinds of psychophysiological disorders about which a great deal is known: cardiovascular disorders and asthma, it is necessary to turn our attention to a discussion of the immune system—one of the major pathways through which stress and emotional factors can lead to illness and disease.

 Immune System Errors